sol/hpack/README.md

 #### <a name="defaults"></a>Defaults

-Hpack allows the inclusion of [common fields](#common-fields) from a file on GitHub.
+Hpack allows the inclusion of [common fields](#common-fields) from a file on GitHub or a local file.

-To use this feature a user must specify a GitHub repository, Git reference and a path to a file within that repository.
+To use this feature a user must specify a GitHub repository, Git reference and a path to a file within that repository; alternatively, a path to the local file must be given.

 Example: